-The class teacher is usually required to complete a transition record for all chidlren which highligths both their academic and social and emotional strengths and difficuties.
+The class teacher is usually required to complete a transition record for all children which high lights both their academic and social and emotional strengths and difficulties.
 Sometimes you may be invited to a transition meeting with the relevant staff at the child’s new school, where all aspects of the child and their particular needs are discussed.
 This enables you to be involved in the sharing of information to ensure that your child and their new school are prepared for the transition.
-The Inclusion Manager / SENCO's will also liase to discuss the needs of specific children.
+The SENCO will also liaise to discuss the needs of specific children.

 - 9.5: What information will be provided to my child's new school?

 You child's new school will be provided with all the relevant records, including SEND reports, tracking documents showing their attainment levels and detailed information on the child’s needs and provision.